Girl names ending with INE share a few qualities. They’re always two syllables or more. They almost always sound feminine, but tailored.

 MARTINE

-A sleek and sophisticated French choice for a daughter.
+A sleek and chic French name for a daughter.

 MAZARINE

-This name comes from the oldest public library in France.
-First used in 1974 by former president François Mitterand for a daughter, it’s just right for parents after a literary rarity.
+This elaborate French name comes from a historic public library.
+First used in 1974 by former president of France, François Mitterand, for his daughter, it’s perfect for parents after a literary rarity.

 MELUSINE